xitop/edzed/docs/notes.rst

 - We may make backward incompatible changes, but we will provide a transitory period of at least three months if possible.
+- The documentation will contain notes about added or changed features for a period of at least twelve months.
 - We will reject requests to add new blocks except for really useful general purpose blocks with functionality not easily obtainable with existing blocks.
   If you have created a special purpose block or block collection, please